kishanlalchoudhary/BE-SEM-7/README.md

-# TE SEM 7 Assignments
+# BE SEM 7 Assignments